 Cost Pool

-or temporary accounts used to temporarily aggregate costs that cannot be readily assigned to .
+Intermediate cost objectives or temporary accounts used to temporarily aggregate costs that cannot be readily assigned to final cost objectives.

 Cost Reimbursement Contract

-Agreements that provide reimbursement to the subcontractor for performing at a certain level of effort, regardless of the level of output achieved.
+Agreements that provide reimbursement to the contractor for performing at a certain level of effort, regardless of the level of output achieved.

 Cost Sharing Contract

-A cost reimbursement contract in which the subcontractor absorbs a portion of the costs in the expectation of substantial compensating benefits.
+A cost reimbursement contract in which the contractor absorbs a portion of the costs in the expectation of substantial compensating benefits.

 Direct Costs

-Costs that can be identified specifically with a particular .
+Costs that can be identified specifically with a particular final cost objective.

 Discovered Property

-Property that is discovered during a physical inventory or at any other time, that the Contractor was not aware that it possessed.
+Property that is discovered during a physical inventory or at any other time, that the Grantee was not aware that it possessed.
 The property was neither included in the property or accounting records.

 Distribution (Allocation) Base

-The accumulated (normally either total direct salaries and wages or total direct costs exclusive of any extraordinary or distorting expenditures) used to distribute to individual awards.
+The accumulated direct costs (normally either total direct salaries and wages or total direct costs exclusive of any extraordinary or distorting expenditures) used to distribute indirect costs to individual awards.
 The direct cost base selected should result in each award bearing a fair share of the indirect costs in reasonable relation to the benefits received from the costs.

 Educational Institution

-An entity that is subject to Office of Management and Budget (OMB) Circular A-21.
+See Institutions of Higher Education.

 Equipment

-An article of non-expendable, tangible having a useful life of more than one year and an which equals the lesser of (a) the capitalization level established by the organization for financial statement purposes, or (b) $5,000.
+Tangible personal property (including information technology systems) having a useful life of more than one year and a per unit acquisition cost which equals or exceeds the lesser of (a) the capitalization level established by the Grantee for financial statement purposes, or (b) $5,000.
+Refer also to the definitions of capital assets, computing devices, general purpose equipment, information technology systems, special purpose equipment, and supplies.

-(For Supplemental Nutrition Assistance Program Employment and Training funds, equipment means an article of tangible personal property that has a useful life of more than two years and an acquisition cost of $500 or more, if it was purchased prior to May 17, 1995 for OMB Circular A-87, or May 19, 1998, for OMB Circular A-122.
-If purchased after these dates, it shall have the definition above.)

 Equity Share

-Refers to the , state’s, or subcontrator’s share of participation in the value of property that is sold, transferred, or retained by an entity.
-It is calculated as the participation in the acquisition cost of the property multiplied by either the sales proceeds (if sold) or the current fair market value (if transferred or retained).
+Refers to the federal awarding agency’s, state’s, or Grantee’s share of participation in the value of property that is sold, transferred, or retained by a Grantee.
+It is calculated as the respective entity’s percentage of participation in the cost of the property multiplied by either the sales proceeds (if sold) or the current fair market value (if transferred or retained).

 Excellent Condition

-Pertaining to the condition of , refers to equipment that is in new or excellent condition.
+Pertaining to the condition of equipment, refers to equipment that is in new or excellent condition.

 Exempt Property

-Property that is acquired by a Contractor when the federal government vests title that was previously held by the federal government in the Contractor without any further obligation to the federal government.
+Property that is acquired by a Grantee under a federal award where the federal awarding agency has chosen to vest title to the Grantee without responsibility to the federal government, based upon the explicit terms and conditions of the federal award.
+Refer also to Section 13.15 Federally-Owned Property, in this manual.

 F&A Costs

-See
+Refer to “Facilities and Administration” in these definitions.

-“Facilities” and “Administration”
+“Facilities” and “Administration” (F&A)

-Two broad categories of used by and “Facilities” is defined as depreciation and use allowances (see Note), interest on debt associated with certain buildings, equipment and capital improvements, and operation and maintenance expenses.
+Two broad categories of indirect costs used by educational institutions and non-profit organizations when charging indirect costs to federal awards.
+For this purpose:

+“Facilities” is defined as depreciation, interest on debt associated with certain buildings, equipment and capital improvements, and operation and maintenance expenses.
 (Educational institutions also include library expenses.)

 “Administration is defined as general and administration and general expenses and all other types of expenditures not included in the definition of “Facilities.”
 (Educational institutions also include departmental administration, sponsored projects administration and student administration and services.)

 Also referred to as F&A costs.

-Note: The OMB “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards” removed “use allowances” as an option for the use of an organization’s buildings, other capital improvements, and equipment on hand, effective December 26, 2014.
-That change supersedes the reference to “use allowances” in this Definition of “‘Facilities’ and ‘Administration,’” which will be updated later to reflect the change.

 Fair Condition